 Lack of Motivation

-When you think about everything you have to do to achieve your goals, do you get fired up – or does the idea leave you feeling drained or overwhelmed?
+When you think about everything you have to do to achieve your goals, do you get fired up – or does the idea leave you feeling drained or feeling overwhelmed?

 If the latter, please understand that those feelings don’t mean you’re lazy!
 It’s far more likely that your fear of success is the problem.